lucabriguglia/OpenCQRS/README.md

 ### Basics

-There is a single interface to be used, IDispatcher in OpenCqrs namespace.
+There is a single interface to be used, IDispatcher in Weapsy.Cqrs namespace.
 Note that all handlers are available as asynchronous and as well as synchronous, but for these examples I'm using the asynchronous versions only.

 There are 3 kinds of messages: